Travel.State.Gov > Intercountry Adoption > Country Information > Croatia Intercountry Adoption Information

 Minimum Income: The Croatian Family Act does not specify minimum income requirements.
 The adoption authority relies on the U.S. home study when determining eligibility of prospective adoptive parents.

 Other requirements: A child cannot be adopted by persons deprived of parental rights or legal capacity and persons whose previous behavior and personal characteristics indicate that they are not suitable to be entrusted with parental child care.
 A person cannot adopt her/his blood relative in a straight line, a brother or a sister.
 In accordance with Article 186 of the Croatian Family Act an adoptive parent, as a rule, can only be a Croatian citizen.
 In exceptional cases, a foreign citizen can qualify as an adoptive parent if such an adoption would be in the best interest of a child.
-If the adoptive parent is a foreigner the adoption can be established only with prior approval from the Ministry for Demography, Family, Youth and Social Policy.
+If the adoptive parent is a foreigner the adoption can be established only with prior approval from the Ministry of Labour, Pension System, Family and Social Policy.

 Because Croatia is party to the Hague Adoption Convention, children from Croatia must meet the requirements of the Convention in order to be eligible for intercountry adoption.
 For example, the adoption may take place only if the competent authorities of Croatia have determined that placement of the child within Croatia has been given due consideration and that an intercountry adoption is in the child’s best interests.